bitcoinjs/bitcoinjs-lib/CONTRIBUTING.md

 ## Regarding TypeScript
-This library is written in TypeScript with tslint, prettier, and the tsc transpiler.
+This library is written in TypeScript with eslint, prettier, and the tsc transpiler.
 These tools will help during testing to notice improper logic before committing and sending a pull request.

 Some rules regarding TypeScript: